fll-pigeons/gamechangers/docs/AltProgLangs.md

    * Some Browser based IDE can work without access to Internet(e.g. MakeCode)

 ### Must Have:
-* Introduce kids to programming a real language
 * Easy to learn and use
 * IDE environment
 * Debugging